tgeles/docs/doc/events/OS_summit_Apr_2016.rst

   advancement
 - new recruits were arranged into small teams and assigned coaches for mentoring outside the formal training
-- training graduates were assigned to work on targeted OStack projects
+- training graduates were assigned to work on targeted OpenStack projects

 **Challenges**

-- finding OStack talent and drawing them to San Antonio
+- finding OpenStack talent and drawing them to San Antonio
 - teaching new contributors how to be effective in the community (this is very project specific)
 - identifying the best bugs for new contributors